cslrfid/CS108-iOS-ObjC-App/README.md

 - Power configuration with a revised range
 - Fixes on EPC handing and enhanced stability
 - Barcode reading functions under inventory page, with swipe to change mode

+---

+**Version 1.3.737**

+- Included inline documentation on the header files and files under /docs folder
+- Added logic to power off RFID and barcode module when application terminates
+- Put in additional icons for all required device (iPhone, iPad)
+- Changed app name to a short name CS108ObjC